turingschool/front-end-curriculum/projects/overlook.md

 * All scenarios/outcomes/paths are tested for functions, including happy and sad paths.
 * Application has a robust and thorough test suite that covers all functions that do not update the dom.
 </section>

-## Collaboration and Professionalism

-See "Minimum Collaboration and Professionalism Expectations" above.
-While this is not a scored rubric section, every team member is expected to fully participate, contribute, communicate and collaborate with the team throughout the entirety of this project.
-Failure to do so can result in an individual failing the project, even if the group/project is otherwise passing.

 # Evaluation